jayghoshrao/dotfiles/README.md

 nvim +PackerSync
 ```

+Notes:
-Note: Sometimes `zinit delete user/repo` and a shell restart will be required if specifications are changed in the .zshrc file
+- Sometimes `zinit delete user/repo` and a shell restart will be required if specifications are changed in the .zshrc file
+- Neovim's packer compiles its config.
+So sometimes you'll have to do `:PackerCompile` to get things right.
+Mostly, I have autocmds setup to do this, but some edge cases don't trigger them
+- Neovim's packer might complain when installing plugins fails.
+Remove the plugin, PackerSync, then add, and PackerSync again should fix the issue